-Rationale for Assumptions: The information and analysis used in selecting each assumption that has a significant effect on this actuarial valuation is shown in the July 1, 2016 through June 30, 2019 Actuarial Experience Study dated June 17, 2020.
+Rationale for Assumptions: The information and analysis used in selecting each assumption that has a significant effect on this actuarial valuation is shown in the July 1, 2019 through June 30, 2022 Actuarial Experience Study dated June 21, 2023.
 Unless otherwise noted, all actuarial assumptions and methods shown below apply to both Tier 1 and Tier 3 members.
 These assumptions have been adopted by the Board.
 Economic Assumptions Net Investment Return: 7.00%; net of administrative and investment expenses.
-Based on the Actuarial Experience Study report referenced above, expected administrative and investment expenses represent about 0.40% of the Actuarial Value of Assets.
+Based on the Actuarial Experience Study report referenced above, expected administrative and investment expenses represent about 0.20% of the Actuarial Value of Assets.
 Employee Contribution Crediting Rate: Based on average of 5-year Treasury note rate.
-An assumption of 2.75% is used to approximate that crediting rate in this valuation.
-Consumer Price Index (CPI) and Cost of Living Adjustment (COLA): CPI increase of 2.75% per year.
-Retiree COLA increases of 2.75% per year for Tier 1 and 2.00% per year for Tier 3.
-For Tier 1 members with COLA banks, withdrawals from the bank are assumed to increase the retiree COLA to 3% per year until their COLA banks are exhausted.
-Payroll Growth: Inflation of 2.75% per year plus real "across the board" salary increases of 0.50% per year, used to amortize the UAAL as a level percentage of payroll.
-Increase in Internal Revenue Code Section 401(a)(17) Compensation Limit: Increase of 2.75% per year from the valuation date.
+An assumption of 2.50% is used to approximate that crediting rate in this valuation.
+Cost of Living Adjustment (COLA): Retiree COLA increases of 2.75% per year for Tier 1 and 2.00% per year for Tier 3.
+For Tier 1 members with COLA banks, withdrawals from the bank are assumed to increase the retiree COLA to 3.00% per year until their COLA banks are exhausted.
+Payroll Growth: Inflation of 2.50% per year plus real "across the board" salary increases of 0.50% per year, used to amortize the UAAL as a level percentage of payroll.
+Increase in Internal Revenue Code Section 401(a)(17) Compensation Limit: Increase of 2.50% per year from the valuation date.